- The futures market is where the volume, price discovery, and technical levels in the S&P 500 occur.

-Technical levels are defined in the futures, not the underlying cash market.
-Trade options on the product that global investors are watching and using to manage their risk.
+Additionally, technical levels are defined in the futures, not the underlying cash market.
+Trade options on the product that global investors are utilizing to manage their risk around the clock.

 The delta of options on futures remains constant through expiry.
 In-the-money options deliver into physical futures positions while out-of-the-money contracts expire “worthless.”
 In-the-money cash index options will never physically settle, forcing investors to replace the expiring delta with new index positions which creates slippage risk on the execution.

-Futures options expire to a 30-sec VWAP of the underlying future – a “clean” price completely contained within the futures complex.1
+Futures options expire to a 30-second VWAP of the underlying future – a “clean” price completely contained within the futures complex.4